-(continued from provious page)

 (continued from previous page)

+'''

 rs = Bus(6)

 e = Bus(7)

+'''

 1.6 Serial mode

 The default mode of pylibftdi devices is to behave as a serial UART device, similar to the 'COM1' device found on older PCs.
 Nowadays most PCs operate with serial devices over USB-serial adapters, which may often include their own FTDI chips.
 To remain compatible with the RS232 standard however, these adapters will often include level-shifting circuitry which is of no benefit in communicating with other circuits operating at the 3.3 or 5 volt levels the FTDI hardware uses.